Intelligence in the American Revolutionary War: Propaganda

-Upon receiving accurate intelligence that the British were hiring Hessian mercenaries for service in America, Congress appointed a three-man committee "to devise a plan for encouraging the Hession and other foreigners... to quit that iniquitous service."
+Upon receiving accurate intelligence that the British were hiring Hessian auxiliaries for service in America, Congress appointed a three-man committee "to devise a plan for encouraging the Hession and other foreigners... to quit that iniquitous service."
 The result was a resolution, believed to have been drafted by Thomas Jefferson, offering land grants to German deserters.
 It was translated into German and sent to the Hessians.

 Benjamin Franklin, who joined the committee to implement the operation, arranged for the leaflets to be disguised as tobacco packets to make sure they would fall into the hands of ordinary Hessian soldiers.
 Christopher Ludwick was dispatched by Washington into the enemy camp, posing as a deserter, to contact the Hessians and encourage them to defect.
 He is credited with the defection of "many hundred soldiers" from the German ranks.

-In 1777, after he arrived in France, Benjamin Franklin fabricated a letter purportedly sent by a German prince to the commander of his mercenaries in America.
+In 1777, after he arrived in France, Benjamin Franklin fabricated a letter purportedly sent by a German prince to the commander of his troops in America.
 The letter disputed British casualty figures for the German troops, arguing that the actual number was much higher and that he was entitled to a great amount of "blood money", the amount paid to the prince for each of his men killed or wounded.
 The prince also encouraged the officer to be humane and to allow his wounded to die, rather than try to save men who might only become cripples unfit for service to their prince.

-Between 5,000 and 6,000 Hessians deserted from the British side during the war, in part because of American propaganda.

-Franklin also produced a newspaper report purporting to describe the transmittal of scalps of soldiers, settlers, women, and children to the Royal Governor of Canada by Britain's Indian allies.
-The Indian transmittal letter indicated that a certain mark on scalps indicated they were those of women who "were knocked dead or had their brains beat out."
+Between 5,000 and 6,000 Hessians deserted to the American side during the war, in part because of US propaganda.
+Franklin also wrote a fake newspaper report which purported to detail the transmittal of American scalps to the governor of Canada by British-allied Indians.
+The Indian transmittal letter was intended to be published in Britain with the aim of making the British public more amenable to peace negotiations with the United States.